sanderaido/art_engine/README.md

 const exactWeight = true;
 ```

+# Layer variation system
+Use this option to assign a 'variation' to multiple layers.
+The most common use-case for this option would be ensuring certain traits are the same color or skin pattern.
+For any trait that has variations, put a placeholder in the normal layer's folder with the desired weight, then put each of it's variations into the layer's '-variant' folder named with the variant name instead of a weight.
+Define your variations in the layerVariations const in config.js.
+**NOTE**: If a layer has variations, it must contain *all* the variants.
+For example, the base images in this fork have 4 variants defined (Blue, Green, Purple, and Red), so any layer using layerVariations must include a variant for each of those colors.

+## Layer variation example
+In this fork, there are currently two layers with variations (Arms and Head).
+If you look at the file structure, you will see each have '-variant' folders with each trait duplicated the number of colors edfined in layerVariations.

 # Generate NFT in stages
 This fork gives the ability to start generation at any number.
 This can sometimes be useful, but in 99% of cases generation should be done all at once.
 These options simply provide tools for the other 1%.
 Utilizing a previous generations dna will help to prevent duplicates from being generated.
 Please be sure to utilize the oldDna [Util](#generateolddna).